NEW MEXICO BOWL - Wyoming vs Fresno State ALBUQUERQUE, NM

 This is a classic matchup of the Ducks' sixth-rated rushing offense versus the Buckeyes' fifth-rated rushing defense, but so often it is the less obvious considerations -- such as Oregon's fast but undersized defense versus Ohio State's physical but inconsistent offense -- that decides things.
 And Buckeyes quarterback Terrelle Pryor, who almost went to Oregon, will get a close-up look at an offense that might have better fit his skill set.

-ALLSTATE SUGAR BOWL - No. 3 Cincinnati vs No. 5 Florida NEW ORLEANS, LA
+ALLSTATE SUGAR BOWL - No. 3 Cincinnati vs No. 5 Florida

 Jan.
 1, 8:30 PM ET